yvelikova/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 Learn how to add your private cloud hybrid environment to AMPLIFY Central, so that you can manage your microservices, and any related APIs they expose, from AMPLIFY Central in AMPLIFY Central public cloud.

-* Add your API Gateway V7 or Kubernetes environment to AMPLIFY Central
+* Add your Kubernetes environment to AMPLIFY Central
 * Download the generated hybrid kit for your Kubernetes environment
 * Generate a key pair and secret for the domain edge gateway and deploy it into the Istio namespace
 * Generate key pairs and secrets for the Axway mesh agents and deploy them into the mesh agent namespace